Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Perform a job search to find jobs that match your interests.
 Then click on the job title to view the job posting.

-To initiate the application process, click the “Apply” tab.
-The “Apply” tab is located toward the top of the posting next to “Job Details”.
+To initiate the application process, click the “Apply” button.
+The “Apply” button is located on the top right of the screen on a desktop, and at the bottom center on a phone or tablet.

 City employees can access City Jobs link via Cityshare or the Job Opportunities link on the City’s Job page to apply for City job opportunities.
 Employees will NOT have a separate internal access link like they did in iRecruitment.